rriehle/FP3/source/index.rst

 * Closures can, and often do, carry mutable state.

 * Objects control access to their attributes --- their internal state --- through Properties and Python's lexical scoping rules, by default however object attributes are externally accessible.
-* Closures by their very nature tend to close around their internal state and thereby prevent external access, thus in terms of access to internal attributes this is the opposite of the default behavior of an object.
+* Closures by nature tend to close around their internal state and thereby prevent external access, thus in terms of access to internal state, internal attributes, this is the opposite of the default behavior of an object.
+In accordance with Python's Consenting Adults policy a closure's internal state is still accessible via its ``__closure__`` dunder, but this violates the spirit of a closure --- so do so at your own risk.

 Thus, objects (or classes) and closures are similar, but different.